linuxboot/heads-wiki/About/Heads-threat-model.md

 * Monitor the user's communications
 * Exfiltrate data from running system
 * Recover data from a shutdown system
-* Masquarade as the user
+* Masquerade as the user
 * Install unauthorized software

 Capabilities of the attacker